Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-0-Setup.md

 1. [Gradescope section, join code RKXBW4](https://www.gradescope.com/)
 2. [Discord Server](https://discord.gg/seFp4RgnZ4)

 Once in the discord server, navigate to the #join-bootcamp chanel and click the book reaction to self assign yourself the Bootcamp Member roll.
-We will be using discord for the majority of important course communication and for Q and A.
+We will be using discord for the majority of important course communication and for Q and A. Also, change your display name to just your first and last name in the discord server so that we know who you are ;)

 ## Useful VS Code Extensions